Frequently Asked Questions

-My rate is 5-10% and all have been medically necessary.
+Risa's rate has been 5-10% and all cesarean sections have been medically necessary.
 Guess what?
 Sometimes a woman needs a cesarean section to birth her baby.
 Yes, I said "birth her baby."
 I do not agree wholeheartedly with the anti c-section advocates, or with what some of these new documentaries are preaching.
 They continue to blame the docs over and over again for C-sections.
 In my midwifery practice, cesarean sections are medically needed for women and babies who become high risk.
 These women or their fetuses may develop high risk conditions during the pregnancy, or may have a pre-existing condition that was co-managed with Dr. Shane Wasden, or the baby just can’t be born vaginally for a variety of medical reasons: I.E. Maternal pelvis type, size of baby’s head, short umbilical cord, umbilical cord compression due to low amniotic fluid, breech baby unable to turn even with ECV, or otherwise that causes fetal distress and fetal intolerance to labor and it doesn’t go away with repositioning and or oxygen.
 These challenges can subside however at times they don’t.
 Even "low risk" healthy women can encounter an unexpected challenge during labor, and a cesarean section will ultimately allow the baby to be born safely for an acute medical or pre-existing condition.
 Also if we have worked long and hard to get the baby to descend or engage into the pelvis and or move into an optimal position, and it is not happening, you can be assured that if you need a c section with me or one of my midwives, you will continue to receive midwifery guidance, support, and reassurance throughout the procedure.
 We strive for a gentle c section, the baby is checked by the pediatrician and then your midwife (if baby and mama are medically healthy,) brings your baby to you on the where you bond and breastfeeds on the operating room table.

-Whether you have a vaginal birth or a c section, a midwife will be with you, and it will be a beautiful birthing experience.
+Whether you have a vaginal birth or a cesarean section, a midwife will be with you, and it will be a beautiful birthing experience.